Broxton and Santana homer, Brewers beat Blue Jays 4-3 (Apr 11, 2017) | FOX Sports

 Broxton and Santana homer, Brewers beat Blue Jays 4-3 (Apr 11, 2017)

+TORONTO (AP) Wily Peralta took pleasure in spoiling Toronto’s opening day party.

-TORONTO (AP) Keon Broxton and Domingo Santana hit solo home runs, Wily Peralta pitched six innings for his second victory in two starts and the Milwaukee Brewers beat Toronto 4-3 on Tuesday night, handing the slumping Blue Jays their sixth straight home opening loss.
+Keon Broxton and Domingo Santana hit solo home runs, Peralta pitched six innings for his second victory in two starts and the Milwaukee Brewers beat Toronto 4-3 on Tuesday night, handing the slumping Blue Jays their sixth straight home opening loss.

+”I felt like that was my opening day,” Peralta said. ”A lot of energy, the crowd was loud all night.
+I love pitching in games like that.”

+Pitching in front of a full house of 48,456, Peralta said he was fired up from the start.

 The Blue Jays have not won a home opener since beating Minnesota in 2011.